Certified Ophthalmic Photographer

-|Experience||0 to 3 years experience in photography or retinal work|
+|Experience||0 to 3 years' experience in photography or retinal work|

 |Key Skills||Must be able to work with a team and independently, strong customer service skills|

-|Technical Skills||Knowledge of ICG angiography, fluorescein angiography, optical coherence tomography, slit-lamp and external photography|
+|Technical Skills||Knowledge of ICG angiography, fluorescein angiography, optical coherence tomography, slit-lamp biomicrography and external photography|

 Step 1: Earn an Associate's Degree

-An accredited ophthalmic technician associate's degree program can provide the education requirements needed for COT certification.
-Coursework may include anatomy, physiology, optics, ophthalmic pharmacology, eye diseases, and instrument maintenance.
+Coursework in an ophthalmic technician program might cover anatomy, physiology, optics, ophthalmic pharmacology, eye diseases and instrument maintenance.
 Some schools offer hands-on experience through clinical rotations and lab work.
 Graduates of an ophthalmic technology associate's degree program are eligible to take the COT exam.